 Implicit personalization is based on relationships between offerings, users, and content.
 This approach relies on a large amount of data to create an association between these factors.
 For example, when Youtube suggests you recommended videos based on your past viewing history, that’s an example of implicit website personalization.

 In some cases, apps can even merge multiple kinds of personalization.
-When Google maps tell you that it will take 20 minutes for you to reach home, they are using explicit information, your address, as well as contextual information, time and day, live traffic data, and current location.
+When Google Maps tell you it will take 20 minutes to get home, they’re using explicit information; your address, as well as contextual information, time and day, live traffic data, and current location.

 Before you start personalizing your website, you need to define your objectives.
 What are you aiming to improve by personalizing your website?
 You might focus on increasing engagement, improving conversions, reducing bounce rate, or growing customer loyalty.

-Another method for defining goals can be by analyzing your current website and looking for gaps in function.
+Another method for defining goals can be by analyzing your current website and looking for gaps.
 Consider the following questions: